mehmetkoca/Recogcis/README.md

 # Description

 * Import the **mlmodel** file that you have trained with human photos for facial recognition.
+* Edit Commencers.json or import the json file that contains the employees' information.
 * and run the project 🚀

 # Requirements